 - Education regarding disability rights and current legislation affecting people with disabilities.

 - Assisting individuals and families with understanding and awareness of their disability.

 Minimum qualifications require a bachelor’s degree in social work, human services or related field combined with two years or more experience working with people with disabilities.
 Experience working with youth and understanding of the IEP and 504 process under the Individuals with Disabilities Education Act (IDEA) is preferred.

 Knowledge, Abilities and Skills

-- Knowledge of computer applications and software.
+- Knowledge of Microsoft Word, Excel, and PowerPoint

 In compliance with the Americans with Disability Act, the following represents the Physical/Environmental demands.

-(In all cases, reasonable accommodations will be considered.)
+In all cases, reasonable accommodations will be considered.

 - Movements such as climbing, stooping, crouching, twisting, bending, reaching, handling, fingering and feeling are sometimes required.